jerfowler/cordell/README.md

 for this project.
 However, I wanted a clean way to get a snapshot of the files that already existed and those files that were added later.
 I wanted a utility that was a bit more verbose when describing what it was doing when it was doing it.
-I wanted a utility that separated the recursive directory walking functionality from the file and directory watching functionality.
-Finally, I wanted a utility that watched my files as I coded and immediately linted and tested them when there are changes.
+I wanted a utility that separated the recursive directory walking chocolate from the file watching peanut butter, but still come together in perfect harmony.

+Finally, I wanted a utility that watched my files as I coded and immediately linted and tested them when there are changes... over and over again... while flushing the require cache and dynamically reloading modules in a single process.

 I feel Cordell does all that and more.